universal-ctags/ctags/docs/optlib.rst

 Submitting an optlib file to the Universal-ctags project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You are encouraged to submit your :file:`.ctags` file to our github through
+You are encouraged to submit your :file:`.ctags` file to our repository on
-a pull request.
+github through a pull request.

 Universal-ctags provides a facility for "Option library".
 Read "Option library" about the concept and usage first.

-Here I will explain how to merge your .ctags into universal-ctags as
+Here I will explain how to merge your .ctags into Universal-ctags as
-part of option library.
+part of the option library.
 Here I assume you consider contributing
-an option library in which a regex based language parser is defined.
+an option library in which a regex-based language parser is defined.
 See `How to Add Support for a New Language to Exuberant Ctags (EXTENDING)`_
 about the way to how to write a regex based language parser.
 In this
 section I explains the next step.